624 Hektor: Contact-binary hypothesis

-Satellite
+Skamandrios

 A 10–15-km-diameter moon, named Skamandrios, was detected orbiting 624 Hektor in 2006 with a semi-major axis of 623.5 km and an orbital period of 2.9651 days (71.162 hours).
 It was confirmed with Keck observations in November 2011, and was then named on 12 March 2017.
 No mass estimate was provided, but the equivalent volume suggests an approximate mass of 8.74×10^14 kg if the two bodies are of the same density.
 Its orbit is highly inclined and eccentric, and it is likely that its rotation is chaotic.
 Marchis et al. (2014) speculate that it was ejected after a low-velocity collision produced the bilobed primary.
 The newly merged primary could have spun fast enough to be unstable and shed some mass.
 The dynamics of Skamandrios can be modeled by the restricted four-body problem.